Lostmet/LAVrefiner/README.md

 **LAVrefiner** is a Python-based tool for processing structural variants (SVs) and indels (Length-altering variants, LAVs) and generating refined LAVs (rLAVs) in VCF v4.2 format.
 It integrates sequence alignment, window scanning, and merging workflows to resolve overlapping LAVs, with a focus on `DEL` (deletions) and `INS` (insertions).
 It also supports Tandem Repeat (TR) aware alignments, Quality Control (QC), and TR motif dosage calculations.

-Complex LAVs (i.e., where ref and alt differ at the first base, or both ref and alt are longer than 1 bp) are not processed in the current version to improve efficiency, as their occurrence in real datasets is relatively small (e.g., only **2.2%** in the tomato pangenome; Zhou *et al.*, *Nature*, 2022, 606: 527–534).
+Complex LAVs (i.e., where ref and alt differ at the first base, or both ref and alt are longer than 1 bp) are not processed in the current version to improve efficiency.

 > ref: reference allele, alt: alternative allele